-Contact us before the end of this tax year - 5 April - to talk through the tax reliefs and allowances available to you.
+Contact us to talk through the tax reliefs and allowances available to you.

 The value of an investment with St. James's Place will be directly linked to the performance of the funds selected and may fall as well as rise.
 You may get back less than you invested.